 Note: Adjust tamarind based on tomatoes variant.

-- Next morning, using a clean cloth or a polythene sheet, dry them for whole day.
+- Next morning, using a clean cloth or a polythene sheet, dry them for a whole day.

 - Continue this drying process until they are totally dried.